DSR Automation That Scales

 What is a data subject request (DSR) and who can submit one?

-A data subject request is a formal request from an individual to access, delete, correct, or opt out of the sale of their personal data.
+A data subject request (DSR, also called a data subject access request (DSAR)) is a formal request from an individual to access, delete, correct, or opt out of the sale of their personal data.
 Under laws like GDPR, CCPA/CPRA, and the growing list of U.S. state privacy laws, anyone whose data you collect can submit one: customers, employees, job applicants, even website visitors.
 Authorized agents can also submit requests on someone else’s behalf.
+Vera, DataGrail’s AI privacy agent, automates the routing and fulfillment of incoming requests so your team stays on top of volume without manual triage.

 What's the difference between access, deletion, and opt-out requests?